damiyu/CSE151A-MEW/README.md

 | Test FVU          | 0.3375 |
 | Accuracy          | 0.5958 |

 We found that the NN learned comparatively slower than the previous models, only converging at around 100 epochs.
-The training can be visualized with the below graph:
+The training can be visualized in the below graph:

 ![alt text](./src/media/model3_loss.png)

 ## Discussion

-#### Data exploration
+#### Data Exploration

-Our initial data exlploration indicated that a performant model should have been possible.
+Our initial data exploration indicated that a performant model should have been possible.
 While we did have a sizable amount of missing data, our dataset appeared large enough (~800,000 entries) to rectify this.
 Most of this data was also from recent years, indicating that our model should be able to extrapolate to current trends more easily.

 #### Preprocessing

 We decided to drop fields with high amounts of missing values because we didn't want to risk arbitrarily skewing our data with large amounts of filled/fabricated data.
-These droped fields also didn't show high amounts of correlation with our class, meaning they wouldn't have been very impactful in our model's training anyway.
+These dropped fields also didn't show high amounts of correlation with our class, meaning they wouldn't have been very impactful in our model's training anyway.
 For more critical features, and those with smaller amounts of missing data, we chose to fill in the missing values with the averages for that specific feature because it cleans up the data and preserves as much of it as possible without skewing it in an unnatural manner.

 #### Model 1 Evaluation

 Our first model ultimately ended with an accuracy of 53% which, although is better than randomly guessing, is not a reliably consistent result and wouldn’t be trustworthy as a method of prediction.
 This may have been due to the model architecture as we don’t have any hidden layers limiting our model on how many features it can consult.
 Additionally, our current analysis process is regressive, where we allow the model to output any numerical value, and we use thresholds to assign them to a rating of 1 to 5.
 The motivation behind this is that we wanted to maintain the comparative aspect that a 2-star rating is worse than 3 stars but better than 1 star which would only be relevant given continuous values.
 However, this may not be the analysis that fits most with the data, as the targets we are trying to reach are discrete.

-When planning for future improvements, we considered increasing the number of layers and units in our model and switching activation functions to transition towards classification.
+When planning for future improvements, we considered increasing the number of layers and units in our model and switching activation functions to transition toward classification.
 We also considered adding additional text analysis to the headline, pros, and cons as these columns may also contain some more sentiment we can use to augment our decisions.
 Thus, two potentially great models are a DNN with more layers or an ANN that utilizes the sentiment of the text.

 #### Model 2 Evaluation